A belated happy birthday to Ottavio Bottecchia, who was born on August 1, 1894, and died on June 15, 1927.

 There have been numerous theories as to the death of Bottecchia, with Chambaz writing for the French newspaper, L’Humanité, “accident or assassination?
 The accident theory, favored by justice, on the accounts of witnesses and a medical examination which also referred to several fractures, was based on an assumption of an illness, sunstroke and a fall.
 In fact, the inquiry was quickly closed.
 The theory suited everybody: the Mussolini régime, the presumed killer and even – it’s sad to say – the family, now sure of a large insurance payout.”

-Don Dantė Nigris, the priest who gave him the last rites, is said to have attributed Bottecchia’s to Fascists being unhappy about his more liberal leanings.
+Don Dantė Nigris, the priest who gave him the last rites, is said to have attributed Bottecchia’s death to the Fascists, who were unhappy about his more liberal leanings.

 Another report outlines how an Italian dying from stab wounds on a New York waterfront claimed he had been employed as a hit man to kill Bottecchia, naming an alleged murder-for-hire accomplice who’s identity was ever found.